 Organizational Unit investment of EBF dollars for low-income students: Select the investments that apply.
 (Optionally, dollar amounts for each investment may be entered.)
 Low-Income Intervention Teacher Yes Low-Income Extended Day Teacher Other Investments 2) Response Required [Optional - E inter \$] [Optional - En ter \$] -1 Low-Income Pupil Support Staff Low-Income Summer School Teacher [Optional - Enter \$] [Optional - E nter \$] Additional context for the Organizational Unit's planned use of dollars attributable to low-income students in FY 2024.
 (Required if "Other Investments" selected above.
 No more than 500 characters, including spaces.)
 Organizational Unit investment of EBF dollars for English learners: Select the investments that apply.
 (Optionally, dollar amounts for each investment may be entered.)
 English Learner Intervention Teacher Yes English Learner Extended Day Teacher English Learner Core Teacher 3) Response Required [Optional - Enter \$] [Optional - E Enter \$] [Optional - En ter \$] 2) English Learner Pupil Support Staff English Learner Summer School Teacher Other Investments [Optional - Enter \$] [Optional - E inter \$] [Optional - En ter \$] 4) Organizational Units investment of EBF dollars for Special Education: Select the investments that apply.
 (Optionally, dollar amounts for each investment may be entered.)
 Response Required Additional context for the Organizational Unit's planned use of dollars attributable to Special Education students in FY 2024.
 (Required if "Other Investments" selected above.
 No more than 500 characters, including spaces.)
-Special Education Teacher [Optional - Special Education Instructional Assistant [Optional - Yes Special Education Psychologist [Optional - E Other Investments [Optional - E - Plan Assurances of th Please complete the assurances below related to Article 14C of the Illinois School Code, which stipulates allowable expenditures for English learners.
-Organizational Units should maintain supporting documentation (e.g., sign-in sheets, meeting agendas) to affirm the veracity of the below assurances.
-Note that a separate collection of the Bilingual Service Plan takes place before each school year and must be separately reviewed by the Bilingual Parent Advisory Committee (BPAC).
-Responses in this plan should be aligned with information contained in the Bilingual Service Plan.
-Responses in this section are only required if an Organizational Unit receives any amount of EBF dollars attributable to English learners.
-Collaboration Opportunity - Organizational Units may f 1).
+Special Education Teacher [Optional - Special Education Instructional Assistant [Optional - Yes Special Education Psychologist [Optional - E Other Investments [Optional - E - Plan Assurances of th se complete the assurances below related to Article 14C of the Illinois School Code, which stipulates allowable en the below assurances.
+Note that a separate collection of the Bilingual Service Plan takes place before each school a cained in the Bilingual Service Plan.
+Responses in this section are only required if an Organizational Unit receives a year and must be separately r any amount of EBF dollars att reviewed by the Bilingual F ributable to English learne Parent Advisory Committee rs.
+(BPAC).
+Responses in Collaboration Opportunity - Organizational Units may f 1).
 "I hereby affirm that at least 60% of the school district's state funds attributable to English learne cordance with Article 14C of the Illinois School Code.
 The remaining balance of state funds attributable to English learners will also be u sed to serve English learne ers."
 Required Yes 2).
 "My school district has at least one attendance center with 20 or more English learners (including and/or additionally, my school district has at least one attendance center with 20 or more English Required Yes 3).
 "I hereby affirm that the school district's BPAC will review this EBF Spending Plan by or before Oc Required Yes ctober 31, 2023."
 4).
 Enter the anticipated date on which the BPAC review will take place and the name of the BPAC of 10/30/2 1 Required Name of Chair Sharon]